insure logo

 Powered by:

-Young drivers (21-25) have seen their premiums drop from their teen years, but they still pay more than more experienced drivers.
-In New Hampshire, Auto-Owners is the cheapest option for young adults with a yearly premium of $1,271 or $106 a month.
+Young adults (21-25) pay less than teens, but they still pay more than more experienced drivers.
+In New Hampshire, GEICO is the cheapest option for young adults with a yearly premium of $2,062 or $172 a month.

-The Hanover is the next most affordable with an average rate of $1,292 followed by State Farm at $1,990.
+Auto-Owners is the next most affordable with an average rate of $2,382 followed by MMG Insurance at $2,575.

 Young drivers who maintain a clean driving record can expect their rates to drop even more as they reach their late 20s.